maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 - When it is your character's turn, select a skill.
 - After selecting a skill, a popout will show which targets you can select.
 - After selecting the target, the skill will take effect.
+- Wait until the enemies have used their turns.
-- Repeat steps 1-3, until the battle has ended.
+- Repeat these steps until the battle has ended.

 4) Cheat Codes
-- Press F1 to go to Main Menu.
-- Press F2 to go to the Beginning cutscene.
-- Press F3 to go to the first part of the exploration map.
-- Press F4 to go to the first battle stage/tutorial.
+- Press F4 to select which stage to go to.
-- Press F5 to go to the second part of the exploration map.
-- Press F6 to go to the second battle stage.
-- Press F7 to go to the third battle stage.
-- Press F9 to toggle GodMode, the player restores full health and do at least twice the normal damage.
+- Press F9 to toggle GodMode, the player takes no damage and does double damage.
-- Press F10 to toggle EndGameMode, enemy's health will be decreased to zero after the next attack.
+- Press F10 to toggle EndGameMode, enemies will be instantly killed after the next attack.
-- Press 9 for FPS Counter
-- Press 0 for viewable physics collider

 5) Other Controls
 - Press F11 for fullscreen.